 - Access to the births and deaths data, whether identifiable data or anonymised data, is restricted to those staff members who have signed the appropriate NHS England data access agreements.
 The data are stored on our IT network at a location that is restricted to those staff.

 - Data are encrypted and are password protected.

 - Access to the source identifiable data is restricted to those staff who have been nominated as data processors for the births and deaths data.

 - For those staff engaged in secondary analysis, we have removed the identifiable data, as this is not routinely required for the permitted uses of the data.

 - We have created a link identifier between the de-identified data and the identifiable source data, but access to re-identification is restricted to our nominated data processors.

-- Publication of the outcome of secondary analysis is limited to permitted purposes, is derived from de-identified data and is restricted to the aggregate results of that analysis in line with our Data Access Agreement and NHS Digital/ONS rules on the uses of health based statistical data and disclosure.
+- Publication of the outcome of secondary analysis is limited to permitted purposes, is derived from de-identified data and is restricted to the aggregate results of that analysis in line with our Data Access Agreement and NHS England/ONS rules on the uses of health based statistical data and disclosure.

 - We are not permitted to, or have no business need to, link the deaths and births data directly with any other data.
 We do, however, assimilate the data with other sources of data, information and evidence in order to carry out our Public Health responsibilities.

 Further details about the deaths data (PCMD) can be found on the NHS England website.